kaleb/kaleb.github.com/comp/index.md

 ---
 [![Stack Overflow profile][SO Flair]][SO Profile]

-  [SO Profile]: http://stackoverflow.com/users/143739 "Stack Overflow profile for kzh at Stack Overflow, Q&amp;A for professional and enthusiast programmers"
+  [SO Profile]: http://stackoverflow.com/users/143739 "Stack Overflow profile for kzh at Stack Overflow, Q&A for professional and enthusiast programmers"
   [SO Flair]:    http://stackoverflow.com/users/flair/143739.png
 I am a computer science major at <a href="http://www.aug.edu">ASU</a> and a software developer at <a href="http://www.esi911.com">ESI</a>.
 Check out my <a href="../root/Portfolio/index.html">portfolio</a>.